dylan-wu/site/drafts/mit-micromasters-sds/README.md

 Courses I have yet to complete:

-- Data Analysis in Social Science—Assessing Your Knowledge
+- Data Analysis in Social Science—Assessing Your Knowledge starts Aug 18th
 - Data Analysis: Statistical Modeling and Computation in Applications
-- Capstone Exam in Statistics and Data Science
+- Capstone Exam in Statistics and Data Science starts Oct 7th

 ## 6.431x Probability - The Science of Uncertainty and Data